-Dentures are removable prosthetic “teeth” that can replace or cover missing teeth, providing a natural-looking smile and improving mouth functions like chewing, swallowing, and talking.
+Dentures are removable prosthetic “teeth” that can replace or cover missing teeth, provide a natural-looking smile, and improve mouth functions like chewing, swallowing, and talking.

 Do I need dentures?

 Dentures offer a long-lasting solution to people who have lost several teeth to gum disease, tooth decay, or mouth trauma.
 Even if your missing teeth are hidden or don’t affect your smile, you may experience health consequences of missing teeth, such as: